-A 100% refund of basic and/or non-resident tuition fees will be given to students who drop all classes or withdraw from the university no later than Sunday, August 11, 2013.
-Refundable fees include basic registration tuition fees, non-resident tuition fees, course fees and the miscellaneous SJSU fees.
+A 100% refund of basic and/or non-resident fees will be given to students who drop all classes or withdraw from the university no later than Wednesday, August 20, 2014.
+Refundable fees include basic registration fees, non-resident fees, course fees and the miscellaneous SJSU fees.

-A prorated refund will be given to students who withdraw from SJSU from the first day of instruction, August 21 through October 30, 2013.
+A prorated refund will be given to students who withdraw from SJSU from the first day of instruction, August 25 through November 2, 2014.

-Students who drop units resulting in a lower fee structure and/or mandatory fee obligation will be entitled to a refund of applicable tuition and mandatory fees up to the end of the designated SJSU Late Registration drop period on September 3, 2013.
+Students who drop units resulting in a lower fee structure and/or mandatory fee obligation will be entitled to a refund of applicable tuition and mandatory fees up to the end of the designated SJSU Late Registration drop period on Friday, September 5, 2014.
+There are no refunds for individual course drops after this date.

-See www.sjsu.edu/bursar/payment\refunds/ for detailed information on refund percentages.
+See www.sjsu.edu/bursar/payment_refunds/prorata_refund/index.html for detailed information on refund percentages.